 AIMMS’ primary focus is optimization and scenario modeling, not stochastic simulation.
 This optimization-based approach is in our blood; we’ve been on the cutting edge for more than 30 years.
 We elect to compete in this space because when the user defines scenarios, (for example, a facility going offline while demand for a particular category skyrockets), our approach produces solutions that actually address the problem while optimizing revenue and margin goals.
 When you hit the optimize button, you get the optimal answer.
 It is prescriptive in nature, providing a recommended action.
 Strategic network design and long-range capacity planning are great examples of use cases that are perfectly suited for optimization techniques.

 Robust optimization combines the best of both worlds.
 It is a technique that can be used to provide optimum answers, but also solutions that are robust enough to deal with the variability in your parameters.
 This will be an area of focus for us in the future.

 In short, simulation is great for understanding a multitude of possible events, while optimization focuses much more on the best possible actions during a number of scenarios.

 Why are we focusing on strategic network design, rather than network execution?

-AIMMS customers do have large, operational execution solutions that that run across thousands of nodes.
+AIMMS customers do have large, operational execution solutions that run across thousands of nodes.
 Some of these have been ‘always on’ for more than a decade, but not in the network design space.
 We see network design as a strategic supply chain configuration tool.
-We like our clients to have a perpetually ready network design model, but you don’t need to take major network design decisions every day.
+We like our clients to have a perpetually ready network design model, but you don’t need to make major network design decisions every day.
 You can’t build and open a new facility at a moment’s notice; it takes time to plan and implement.
 Classifying network design as a strategic activity provides benefits over attempting to deploy it as an operational, execution system: